Connecticut Nurses’ Association honors Sue Fitzsimons

-The CNA also presented a media award to YNHH Nursing Update for capturing two years of work by YNHH nurses as they successfully collaborated on achieving Magnet designation in 2011.
+The CNA also awarded a media award to the YNHH Nursing Update for capturing two years of work by YNHH nurses as they successfully collaborated on achieving Magnet designation in 2011.
 Lori Hubbard, RN, manager, Office of Nursing Excellence, accepted the award for the hospital.

-"Yale-New Haven Hospital is known for exceptional, highly trained nurses who are fully dedicated to quality, compassionate care," said Richard D'Aquila, president and COO.
+"Yale New Haven Hospital is known for exceptional, highly trained nurses who are fully dedicated to quality, compassionate care," said Richard D'Aquila, president YNHH.
 "Our nurses are well served by Sue Fitzsimons's vision and leadership which led the way to Magnet designation for the hospital last year.

 "Sue's efforts ensure that we continue to develop the nurse and hospital leaders who distinguish us as a premier American hospital," D'Aquila added.
 "It's always rewarding when others recognize outstanding nurses like Sue Fitzsimons and Alison Moriarty-Daley."